C0ubv9/Sunburst_host2uid/README.md

 	"05q2sp0v4b5ramdf71l7.appsync-api.eu-west-1.avsvmcloud.com"

-Many security reasearchers have been able to decode the first part of the DGA strings, such as "05q2sp0v4b5ramdf71l7".
+Many security reasearchers, such as the RedDrip Team and others, have been able to decode the first part of the DGA strings, such as "05q2sp0v4b5ramdf71l7".
 The decoded information contains 2 parts:

 1. The full internal domain names of infected victim organizations, such as “victim.com”
 2. The unique ID of infected host within the victim organizations